fbpx

 All you need to know about your trip, this essential document is a must for all adventures.

 Celebrate the life of Rabbie Burns, the famed Scottish poet, on this spectacular journey through his homeland.
-From your exclusive 5* castle hotel you will explore the Ayrshire countryside that inspired him.
+From your exclusive 5 star castle hotel you will explore the Ayrshire countryside that inspired him.
 Visit the most southerly point of Scotland and spend an evening with a local storyteller who will bring the stories of Rabbie Burns to life.

 Burns Night Upgrade